Pythium aphanidermatum: Importance

 Damage caused by Pythium aphanidermatum is difficult to measure because it has such a wide host range and infection results in a variety of symptoms, all of which are detrimental in different ways.
 Damage is important and most prevalent in warm and humid regions where soils are particularly wet.
 Valley areas and river bottom fields are particularly susceptible to infection.
-In general, the pathogen is especially important in crops such as corn, cotton, cereal crops, and high value horticultural crops.
+In general, the pathogen is especially important in crops such as maize, cotton, cereal crops, and high value horticultural crops.
 The pathogen is also economically important in crops that are produced both in greenhouses and by soil-less culture.
 Root infection and seedling damping off are responsible for a decrease in plant health and reduction in yield for economic crops.
 Tomato is one of the most popular vegetable crops throughout the world and it is also widely cultivated.
 In tomatoes, P. aphanidermatum causes significant losses in nurseries where young susceptible transplants are produced.